opchik98/kakava.github.io/README.md

-# Start page in my browser
+# Startpage in my browser

 # RU